 - Play with children.
 Enjoy play and show the children in your life you have time and emotional space for them.

 - Cry over a sad or happy movie.
 Some people are so hurt by their experiences, it's hard to cry or laugh.
 Movies can help access those feelings, and the tears from relating to stories on the screen can bring some relief.

 - Attend support groups such as AA, NA, Al-Anon, Codependency Anonymous, or Emotions Anonymous, or a grief support group or a spiritual group.

 - Find a therapist or do family therapy.
 It helps.
 It really helps to have a professional in your life to guide you through the healing process.

 This doesn't have to be a scary word.
 Throughout our lives, we have to keep our brains active for many reasons.
 Whatever schooling we had, it's not enough to help our coping skills now.
 We need to keep learning new things, or we'll be stuck in old destructive habits.
 We have to continue to engage with new ideas and activities.

-- Think without brooding on positive things in your life and community but also keep up with the news.
+- Think on positive things in your life and community.
+Keep up on positive recovery and health news.

 - Stay connected and interested in others around you.
 What are they doing and thinking?
 What tools do they use to keep positive?

-- Learn something new a language or a recipe, or take up a sport you haven't tried.
+- Learn something new, maybe a language or a recipe.
+Take up a sport you haven't tried.